chryswoods/siremol.org/intermediate_python/1_lists_and_dictionaries.md

     ipython

 Writing a program involves creating and manipulating data, which are held in variables.
-For example, you have probably used strings and numbers, for example
+For example, you have probably used strings and numbers, for example, in your open ipython session, type;

 ```python
 a = 42